geethu4365/Image-to-Cartoon-Using-Python/README.md

 <img width="224" alt="image" src="https://github.com/user-attachments/assets/244db3e3-3d5a-42f9-a5dc-2ff707b2b5a6">

 # Technologies Used
-Python: Programming language used for the project
+Python: Programming language used for the project.
-OpenCV: Library for image processing
+OpenCV: Library for image processing.
-NumPy: Library for numerical computations
+NumPy: Library for numerical computations.

 Thank you for visiting the Image to Cartoon project!
 If you have any questions, feel free to open an issue or reach out.